sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 ::::::

 ## Search terms
-Use the thematic elements to set up a search table that give an overview of the thematic elements and their search terms.
-In that way you ensure that all the elements are included in your search, at the same time not depending on which terms are used to describe the thematic elements.
+Set up a search term table with a column for each thematic element.
+Within each column yo add relevant synonyms and alternative spellings, if relevant.
+This kind of table will give you a structured overview of your search terms.

+Work with improving your search term table with additional relevant synonyms.
+Consider the use of truncation(internlenke) and quotation marks (internlenke).

 | School refusal                | Teenagers         |
 | ----------------------------- | ----------------- |